Beginner Hub

 Find the shortest path from where you are to a usable result.

-Four short paths — pick the one that matches how you already think about markets.
+Three short paths — pick the one that matches how you already think about markets.
 Each one ends at a single, concrete next step inside Traseq.

 Pick the path that fits your starting point